VibeSlayer-code/Luna-Injector/README.md

 # 🌙 Luna Injector

-Luna Injector is a simple and effective DLL injector designed as a console-based tool with a sleek ASCII banner.
-It provides an easy-to-use interface for injecting DLLs into any target process.
+Luna Injector is a powerful and effective DLL injector designed as a console-based tool with a sleek ASCII banner.
+It provides an easy-to-use interface for injecting DLLs into any target process, including Roblox at times!

+---

 ## 📌 Features
-- 🔍 Easy DLL Injection
-- 📂 User-friendly Console Interface
-- ✅ Success/Error Logging
-- 🎨 Stylish ASCII Banner
+💡 **Simple & Fast Injection** — Easy DLL injection with prompt-based input.

+🖥️ **User-Friendly Interface** — Console interface with a stylish ASCII banner for aesthetics.

+✅ **Success & Error Handling** — Clear messages indicating success or failure.

+🎯 **Multi-Process Support** — Can inject into various processes (sometimes Roblox too!).

 ---